AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions.md

    ![](assets/permissions-6.png)

-You can now repeat this process for any other Dynamic Chat areas.
+You can now repeat this process for any/all other Dynamic Chat areas.

    ![](assets/permissions-7.png)